gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

 ![demo](https://gradio-builds.s3.amazonaws.com/assets/PDFDisplay.png)

 ## Step 0: Prerequisites
-Make sure you have gradio 4.0 installed.
+Make sure you have gradio 4.0 installed as well as node 18+.
 As of the time of publication, the latest release is 4.1.1.
 Also, please read the [Five Minute Tour](./five-minute-guide) of custom components and the [Key Concepts](./key-component-concepts) guide before starting.